DJAG7/fabric/patterns/create_tags/system.md

 - Each tag should be lower case

+- Every tag should start with a # symbol

 - Tags should not contain spaces.
 If a tag contains a space replace it with an underscore.

 - Do not give warnings or notes; only output the requested info.